-This analysis allows to characterize the behavior of the system as a function of $a$, and reveals new behaviors that were not observed in Figure~\ref{fig:AllBehaviors}.
+This analysis allows characterizing the behavior of the system as a function of $a$, and reveals new behaviors that were not observed in Figure~\ref{fig:AllBehaviors}.
 If the value of $a$ intersects a stable branch of the limit cycles manifold (light blue region of Figure~\ref{fig:BurstExplained}), the value of $y$ will stabilize at $a$ and the system will display fast oscillations (see~\ref{fig:BurstExplained}(c)).
 For larger $a$ (in absolute value), within the yellow region, the line $x=a$ intersects the critical manifold at a stable fixed point of the fast system, and the full system will stabilize at a fixed point.
 In contrast, in an intermediate region of values of $a$ (pink region), the line $x=a$ neither intersects the stable branch of average value of limit cycle nor a stable branch of the critical manifold.
-In that case, as plotted schematically in Figure~\ref{fig:BurstExplained}(a), the system shows a sort of relaxation cycle, similar to the behavior discuss in the previous section, but with the difference that the system now switches between the periodic orbits manifold the fast system and the branch of fixed point of the slow manifold: \begin{itemize} \item when the fast system stabilizes on the branch of stable limit cycles, the fast variable oscillates while the slow variable slowly increases (with a lowerbounded speed) \item this is true until the slow variable $y$ reaches the value associate to the fold of limit cycles of the fast subsystem, at which time the system switches fast and reaches the slow manifold associated to the stable fixed point of the fast dynamics \item On that manifold, the slow variable $y$ decreases with a lowerbounded speed, and therefore will reach the Hopf bifurcation, and after this the trajectory will quit the stable manifold and jump onto the manifold of stable oscillations. \end{itemize} This scenario hence occurs periodically in time, defining a periodic orbit composed of a phase of fast oscillations followed by a silent period, in other words a burst.
+In that case, as plotted schematically in Figure~\ref{fig:BurstExplained}(a), the system shows a relaxation-like cycle including a branch of the fast oscillations manifold: the system switches periodically between the periodic orbits manifold the fast system and the branch of fixed point of the slow manifold, thus producing bursts: \begin{itemize} \item when the fast system stabilizes on the branch of stable limit cycles, the system presents fast oscillations in the fast variable, and the slow variable slowly increases (with a speed {bounded below}) \item this persists until the slow variable $y$ reaches the value associated to the fold of limit cycles of the fast subsystem.
+Subsequently, the system jumps on {to} the slow manifold associated to stable fixed point of the fast dynamics \item On that manifold, the slow variable $y$ decreases with a lowerbounded speed, and therefore will reach the Hopf bifurcation, subsequently leading the trajectory to leave the stable manifold and jump onto the manifold of stable oscillations. \end{itemize} This scenario hence occurs periodically in time, defining a periodic orbit composed of a phase of fast oscillations followed by a silent period, in other words a burst.